 January 25 2023 – Diana L

-Just as sure as the cold temperatures that come with winter, so follows the chance of experiencing a sore throat.
-You know warm liquids are good for soothing a sore throat, but which are the best teas for sore throat?
+Just as sure as the cold temperatures that come with winter so follows the chance of experiencing a sore throat.
+Traditional medicine leads you to those nasty lozenges at the pharmacy.
+You know warm liquids are good for soothing a sore throat and certainly taste better than the lozenge.
+But what are the best types of tea to help a sore throat?

 A look at the 8 best teas for sore throat

 - Peppermint tea

 - Lemongrass tea

 Look no further than the name itself!
 Throat Soother tea is a perfect remedy for a sore throat.
 This herbal tea blends sweet licorice, calming anise, and fresh raspberry leaves plus a throat coat from the Slippery Elm (found in many throat lozenges) to help speed the recovery of your scratchy throat.
 To help reduce swelling, a little orange citrus is included which also adds a delicious flavor.

 When your body is trying to fight infection, it responds with inflammation.
 Chamomile tea contains natural compounds that may reduce inflammation.
 Since early Egyptian times, chamomile tea has been used for its healing properties.